Jolo: Kidnappings

+On November 14, 1993, American Christian linguist Charles Watson was kidnapped by Abu Sayyaf.
+Watson was released about one month later.

 On 22 September 2015, Kjartan Sekkingstad, age 56, from Sotra, Norway, was abducted by Abu Sayyaf Islamist guerrillas from a high-end tourist resort on Samal Island, along with 2 Canadian men, John Ridsdel, age 68, and Robert Hall, age 67, and a Filipina woman, Marites Flor, Hall’s girlfriend.
-In April and June 2016, the Canadians were beheaded after ransoms were not paid, and in June 2016 Flor was released.
+In April and June 2016, the Canadians were beheaded after ransoms were not paid, and in June 2016, Flor was released.

 On 17 September 2016, Sekkingstad was released on Jolo island, about 600 miles south of Manila, after Islamist captor Abu Sayyaf received $638,000 in ransom for his release.
 He was handed over to the rebel group Moro National Liberation Front (MNLF).
 The MNLF is in peace talks with the government and had been working with authorities to secure his release.
-It is not known who has paid the ransom, but it is not Norwegian authorities.
+It is not known who has paid the ransom, but was not Norwegian authorities.

 In popular culture

-In the American film Plane (2023), the plot involves a plane making an emergency landing on this island, with the survivors having to deal with local Muslim terrorists.
+In the American film Plane (2023), an airliner makes an emergency landing on this island, with the survivors having to deal with local terrorists.